April 26, 2012

 Nothing is ever the same in this life.
 It is impossible to ground yourself in anything in this world.
 Just when you think things are as they should be, something terrible happens and things are a complete mess.

 If you base your perspective of life on things worldly, then you are going to be let down many times.
 If you base your life on things that are of God, with the center of your focus on Jesus Christ, then you will never be let down.
-With the end of the year rapidly approaching, keep your perspective clearly focused on Jesus, for He never changes.
+With the beginning of the new year already here, keep your perspective clearly focused on Jesus, for He never changes.

 HAPPY NEW YEAR!